light5551/docs-opmanual_autolab/book/opmanual_autolab/15_autobot_specifications/10_autolab_autobot_specs.md

 </div>

-### Assembly
+### Assembly of the standoff

-Note: Do not get confused by having the Raspberry Pi on top in the instructions.
+Warning: Do not get confused by having the Raspberry Pi on top in the instructions.
 If you do not plan to use autocharging, there is no need to have it on top.

 First of all, attach the screws and standoffs to the Duckiebot.
 It is important that you use the same mounting position as we do in [](#fig:standoffs-mounted-autobot) because the localization system assumes the April tag to sit on a certain spot of the Autobot.
 If you place it differently, the localization will be imprecise.